Guillermogsjc/valclust/README.md

 ```
 import numpy as np
-from valclust.InternalValidity import PairwiseDistanceSampler as pds
+from valclust.internal import PairwiseDistanceSampler as pds

 np.random.seed(1234)